 Loading bio data

-Condor (1315) joined the flock on September 29, 2024, when they officially fledged.
-They were seen leaving their nest cavity on the explore.org condor cam that day, and were not located until two months later when a volunteer found Condor (1315) by tracking their parents, Ferdinand (652) and Condor (550).
-Not finding this fledgling for so long had biologists on edge, but in the grand scheme of things, this condor perfectly adapted to survive, keeping a low profile and camouflaging themselves in the redwood forest while their parents visited to feed and check on them.
+Summen (1315) fledged on September 29, 2024, officially joining the central California flock.
+They were seen leaving their nest cavity on the explore.org condor cam that day, and were not located until two months later when a volunteer found Summen (1315) by tracking their parents, Ferdinand (652) and Condor (550).
+Not finding this fledgling for so long had biologists on edge, but in the grand scheme of things, this condor is perfectly adapted to survive, keeping a low profile and camouflaging themselves in the redwood forest while their parents visited to feed and check on them.
+The nickname "Summen" means "redwood" in the Rumsen Ohlone language - a perfect name for this condor who was raised in the burnt out cavity of a huge redwood tree.